 Using Your Memory as a Tool

 Memory is a remarkable tool.
 We can learn how to use it for optimal learning, and we can also use it to find out more about ourselves.
 One of the critical discoveries of this exercise is finding out how many positive memories you have.

-By exploring memories that what we value and what we fear are often closely related.
+By exploring memories, you’ll likely find that what we value and fear are closely related.
 Sometimes they are the polar opposite, and sometimes they represent the difference between having and not having.

 “Stored personal memories along with handed down collective memories of stories, legends, and history allow us to collate our interactions with a physical and social world and develop a personal code of survival.
-In essence, we all become self-styled sages, creating our own book of wisdom based upon our studied observations and practical knowledge gleaned from living and learning.
+We all become self-styled sages, creating our own book of wisdom based upon our studied observations and practical knowledge gleaned from living and learning.

-We quickly discover that no textbook exists on how to conduct our life because the world has yet to produce a perfect person – an ideal observer – who is capable of handing down a concrete exemplar of epistemic virtues.
+We quickly discover that no textbook exists on how to conduct our life because the world has yet to produce a perfect person—an ideal observer—who can hand down a concrete exemplar of epistemic virtues.
 We each draw upon the guiding knowledge, theories, and advice available to explore the paradoxes, ironies, inconsistencies, and absurdities encountered while living in a supernatural world.

 We mold our personal collection of information into a practical practicum on how to live and die.
 Each day we define and redefine who we are, determine how we will react today, and chart our quest into an uncertain future.” ― Kilroy J. Oldster, Dead Toad Scrolls

 Many people will only find one or two memories in the first few sessions.
 As we spend time on this over the next few months, the number jumps exponentially.
 It is not uncommon for people to end up with hundreds of these positive memory snapshots after three months.

 Many positive memories share a common theme, which shows us what we perceive as valuable.
 It teaches us how to focus our lives to bring more happiness into our lives.